rudiv/Rudi.Dev.FastEndpoints.MessagePack/README.md

 To receive content at your endpoint, you need to set the `Content-Type` header of the request to `application/msgpack`, `application/x-msgpack` or `application/vnd-msgpack`.
 If you're using this, you're likely looking for performance, so use `application/msgpack` where possible as it will short-circuit quicker and save you approximately 4 attoseconds.

 To send content from your endpoint via MessagePack, use `this.SendAsMsgPackAsync(dto)`.
-With content-negotiation (ie. the `Accept` header must be one of the above), use `this.SendWithMsgPackAsync(dto)`.
+If you prefer to use content-negotiation (ie. the `Accept` header must be one of the above), use `this.SendWithMsgPackAsync(dto)`.

 For example:
 ```csharp